nevertell-dev/weather_or_note/README.md

 # weather_or_note

-A weather app with note fuctionality included.
+A weather app with note-taking fuctionality.

 ## Getting Started